hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/relationships/3-try-out-relationship-queries.md

 ![relationship query](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/graphiql-relationship-query.png)

 As you can see, in the same response, you are getting the results for the user's information, exactly like you queried.
-This is a simple example of a one-to-one query/object relationship.
+This is an example of a one-to-one query/object relationship.